Ailoso/KopruluAchievements/docs/setup/configuration.md

 ## Setting up Values

-Next is configuring the default variables that control several aspects of the libraries, these values should be changed with each new release.
+Next is configuring the default variables that control several aspects of the libraries, these values should be updated with each new release.

 Start by opening the `KopruluAchievements` folder and launching the `ComponentList.SC2Components` file to open the mod.